 There are many other real-world situations in which such simple devices are inadequate; they’re heavy, bulky, and are often cluttered with wired external sensors and headphones.

 All these shortcomings are overcome by the new L22M Search and Track Receiver which can remotely monitor and record the passage of pigs that use an ELF transmitter (22 Hz) or MFL magnets (MAG).
 In many cases the unit will even record the passage of a metallic pig using only its intrinsic low level magnetic field.
-As a lightweight (<3 lbs.) hand-held device, it can also be used to locate a pig stuck in the pipeline, using its ELF or magnetic sensor and its graphics display features.
+As a lightweight (<3 lbs.) hand-held device, it can also be used to locate a pig stuck in the pipeline, using its elf or magnetic sensor and graphics display features. unit contains gps receiver uses bluetooth® communication. as bonus, costs about half much older, outdated search receivers. set on pipeline right-of-way operated one of four modes detect record (into internal memory), view potential passage signals, wirelessly notify operator passage, simply for pig.
+AGM Recording Mode

 L22M continuously records both ELF and MAG channels with GPS timing accuracy and shows a list of events above threshold on its display.
 This mode allows unattended recording in multiple sessions for up to 570+ hours in multiple recordings.
 Signal traces from events on this list can be easily viewed on the same graphics display immediately after a pig passage.
 All data are retained in memory for later analysis.
 This mode requires only the L22M – no laptop computer or other equipment is needed.
 All data are available for later download to a PC via the Bluetooth® link for viewing and analysis (PC software included).